-Our estimates of APCs charged by five oligopoly publishers (Elsevier, SAGE, Springer-Nature, Taylor and Francis, Wiley) illustrate the continued growth in the OA market.
-Although OA was meant to remove inequities and break the oligopoly's control of the traditional scholarly market, these publishers have found a new revenue stream by equating OA with APCs.
-These publishers are now exerting their power in the OA system (Holley, 2018).
+Our analysis of number of gold and hybrid publications and estimates of APCs charged by five publishers (Elsevier, Sage, Springer-Nature, Taylor and Francis, Wiley) illustrate the continued growth in the OA market.
+Although OA was meant to provide free and unrestricted access to research, publishers have found a new revenue stream by equating OA with APCs, thereby creating an economic barrier.

-We estimate that the five publishers included in our study generated \$1.06 billion in revenues from gold and hybrid APCs during the 2015-2018 period.
-Our results highlight that APCs have become a considerable source of revenue in addition to their traditional business model of subscription fees paid by academic libraries.
+We estimate that the five publishers included in our study generated \$1.06 billion in revenues from gold and hybrid APCs from 2015-2018.
+Our results highlight that APCs have become a considerable source of revenue in addition to the traditional business model of subscription fees paid by academic libraries.
 It should be emphasized that by limiting the analysis to five publishing companies and WoS-indexed journals, the \$1.06 billion estimate represents only a fraction of the total market for gold and hybrid OA.
-By focusing on the oligopoly, we did not include various OA mega-journals and publishers such as PLOS, Hindawi, MDPI, and Frontiers, which have been identified to be major players in the OA publishing landscape (Khoo, 2019; Zhang et al., 2022)
+By focusing on Elsevier, Sage, Springer-Nature, Taylor & Francis and Wiley, we did not include various OA mega-journals and publishers such as PLOS, MDPI, and Frontiers, which have been identified to be major players in the OA publishing landscape (Khoo, 2019; Zhang et al., 2022).